Frequently Asked Questions about LANDesk

-What can DoIT see on my computer after LANDesk is installed?
+What can the Service Desk personnel see on my computer after LANDesk is installed?

-LANDesk will not permit DoIT to view the files on your computer.
-Using LANDesk, DoIT can only view inventory information about the hardware components and software applications.
+LANDesk will not permit the Service Desk to view the files on your computer.
+Using LANDesk, we can only view inventory information about the hardware components and software applications.

-When using the Remote Assistance tool, you are able to grant permission to a Help Desk Analyst and to share your desktop with them.
-During a Remote Assistance session, they will see exactly what you see and be able to move the mouse cursor and type through the keyboard.
+When using the Remote Assistance tool, you are able to grant permission to a Service Desk Analyst and to share your desktop with them.
+During a remote assistance session, they will see exactly what you see and be able to move the mouse cursor and type through the keyboard.
 Please note: permission must be granted for each session before viewing begins.

-Is DoIT using LANDesk to monitor staff, faculty, or student behavior?
+Is the Division using LANDesk to monitor staff, faculty, or student behavior?

 No. LANDesk does not monitor staff, faculty, or students; or the websites they visit.
 LANDesk does check to see if your software applications are up to date with the latest Microsoft patches, as well as patches from other companies such as Adobe, Apple, Corel, Dell, and Kaspersky.
 LANDesk also returns important information to administrators about the hardware installed on a university-owned workstation.